Grade 7 Humanities

 Additionally, students will be assessed on their learning habits.
 Teachers and students will work together to identify what respect, perseverance, collaboration, and responsibility look like in each classroom and each unit of study.

-Humanities teachers will use blogs, emails, google classroom, and powerschool to communicate with students and families regarding the student progress and what’s happening in the classroom.
+Humanities teachers will use blogs, emails, google classroom, and powerschool to communicate with students and families regarding the student’s progress and what’s happening in the classroom.

 All 7th grade students are expected to read at least 30 minutes at home each evening.
-They are also expected to produce 3-5 pages of rough draft in their notebooks each week.
+They are also expected to work on their independent writing for 90 minutes at home each week.
 There may be additional homework at times to help students prepare for class or extend learning that was done in class.
 Students should have no more than 30 minutes of homework from Humanities any given evening (this does not include the 30 minutes of nightly reading).